emptt/my-ctf-writeups/ctflearn/reverse/Reykjavik/README.md

 ## Analysis

-The binary stores an obfuscated flag using **XOR encryption** with a hardcoded key.
+The binary stores an obfuscated flag using **XOR encryption** with a hardcoded multi-byte key.

 ### The Obfuscation

-Each flag character is XORed with a constant before being stored:

-`stored[i] = real_flag[i] ^ key`

-### Finding the Key

-From Ghidra, the XOR instruction in the comparison loop reveals the key.
-The key is a single byte.
+The encrypted flag is XORed with a repeating key.
+The decryption is applied to the entire block at once, not character by character.

 ### Reversing

-Applying XOR with the key to every stored byte recovers the flag.
+Applying XOR with the key to the encrypted data recovers the full flag.